Life Insurance Benefits and Features that Can Add Value

 - Allows you to increase your business-related life insurance, without supplying additional medical information, as your business grows.

-- Select insurers offer child cover of up to $200,000.
-Medical professionals usually purchase this option to protect them from needle stick injuries during their regular working hours.
+- Medical professionals usually purchase this option to protect them from needle stick injuries during their regular working hours.

 - If you have to stay 100km from your home or need a family member to stay and take care of you, this benefit will pay you a certain amount every day during this period.

 If you have a combined life policy, your total sum insured might reduce by a TPD or trauma claim.
 Find out how you can buy the reduced cover amount back!

 You might be able to claim the whole life insurance lump sum benefit, when you’re diagnosed with a terminal illness and have less than 12 months to live.